-OTC VOCR MOD = OTC VOC Region-wide Reduction from OTC Model Rule for Consumer Products, Tons/day;

-OTC POP = OTC Region Population, Millions;

-MD POP = Maryland Population, Millions;

-MD VOCR = Maryland VOC Reductions, Tons/day.
+MD VOCR Tons/day = Where: OTC VOCR MOD = OTC VOC Region-wide Reduction from OTC Model Rule for Consumer Products, Tons/day; OTC POP = OTC Region Population, Millions; MD POP = Maryland Population, Millions; MD VOCR = Maryland VOC Reductions, Tons/day.

-For the following values projected to 2018:

-OTC VOCR MOD = 63.8 Tons/day;

-OTC POP = 63.7 Million;

-MD POP = 6.3 Million;

-MD VOCR = 6.3 Tons/day starting in 2018.
+For the following values projected to 2018: OTC VOCR MOD = 63.8 Tons/day; OTC POP = 63.7 Million; MD POP = 6.3 Million; MD VOCR = 6.3 Tons/day starting in 2018.

+The OTC estimated regional VOC emission reductions if all OTC states adopt the 2010 and 2014 model rules equates to approximately 15 percent.

-Economic Impact on Affected Sources, the Department, other State Agencies, Local Government, other Industries or Trade Groups, the Public
+Economic Impact on Affected Sources, the Department, other State Agencies, Local Government, other Industries or Trade Groups, the Public content limits and standards in the regulation available to the public.
+While the majority of the consumer products affected by these amendments are already commercially available, the Department believes that additional time may be needed for manufacturers to make necessary changes in product distribution channels to ensure that compliant products are supplied to retailers.

-Commercial, industrial, institutional organizations and businesses that sell, supply, offer for sale, or manufacture for sale in the State a consumer product will be impacted by the amendments in this action.
-The Department believes that the implementation date of January 1, 2018 will give manufacturers the needed time to reformulate coatings and make coatings compliant with the VOC content limits and standards in the regulation available to the public.
-While the vast majority of the consumer products affected by these amendments are already commercially available, the Department believes that additional time may be needed for manufacturers to make necessary changes in product distribution channels to ensure that compliant products are supplied to retailers.
-As the OTC consumer product standards are implemented in other states, the costs of compliance for manufacturers are expected to be reduced.
-Based upon projections derived from a 2009 CARB report, the cost effectiveness of meeting the VOC coating limits is projected to be approximately \$667/Ton of VOC reduced.
-There will be no impact on the Department or other state agencies or local government as a result of this action.
+Commercial, industrial, institutional organizations and businesses that sell, supply, offer for sale, or manufacture for sale in Maryland a consumer product will be impacted by the amendments in this action.
+The Department believes that the implementation date of January 1, 2018 will give manufacturers sufficient time to reformulate products and make products compliant with the VOC

+Since the OTC consumer product standards are implemented in other states, such as New Hampshire and Delaware, the costs of compliance for manufacturers are expected to be reduced.
+Based upon projections derived from the 2006 and 2009 CARB reports (Initial Statement of Reasons, Chapter VII), the cost effectiveness of meeting the VOC limits is projected to be a range of \$500/ton to \$4,000/ton of VOC reduced.
+Also, there will be no impact on the Department or other State agencies or local government as a result of this action.
+The standards for 11 new consumer product categories and 15 existing categories can be met with reformulations and cost-effective technologies, as they have been implemented in California.